Dharani-Thangarasu/Category2/docs/sun.md

 The sun is a star, the central body of our solar system, responsible for providing Earth with light and heat.
-It is a massive, nearly spherical ball of hot plasma, powered by nuclear fusion reactions in its core.